LIS

 F. Each resident's written record shall be stored separately subsequent to the resident's discharge according to applicable statutes and regulations.

-G. Written and automated records shall be retained in their entirety for a minimum of three years after the date of discharge unless otherwise specified by state or federal requirements.
+G. Case records shall be retained in their entirety for a minimum of three years after the date of discharge unless otherwise specified by state or federal requirements.

-I. Entries in a resident's record shall be current, dated, and authenticated by the person making the entry.
+H. Entries in a resident's record shall be current, dated, and authenticated by the person making the entry.
 Errors shall be corrected by striking through and initialing.
-If records are electronic, the provider shall develop and implement a policy and procedure to identify how corrections to the record will be made.

 Statutory Authority